farmera/sare_grant/introduction.md

 sufficient biomass and yield.
 Along with N rate optimization, the timing of N application is also important.
 Development of effective and affordable N management systems is essential to maintain sustainable sugarcane agriculture in Louisiana, both from an economic and an environmental perspective.
-Our study sought to address this need by exploring new and largely untested methods of remote sensing.
+Our study sought to address this need by exploring new and untested methods of remote sensing in sugarcane.

 #### The Value of Spectral Indices
 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across specific wavelengths of the electromagnetic spectrum.
-The purpose of NDVI image processing is to obtain a spectral index of each pixel in an imaged area of a crop.
 In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes in each area of a field.
-The primary disadvantage of these methods traditionally has been their cost and complexity.
+Traditionally the primary disadvantage of such methods has been their cost and complexity.

 #### Study Goals
 Methods currently employed to determine crop N status in sugarcane include visual inspection, tissue analysis, and